crypto-club/crypto-club.github.io/README.md

      *The stock market opens at 8am and closes at 6pm*

 # How can I get into Crypto its confusing??
 - First create a coinbase account.
 Then add your banking information.
   Now your ready to buy crypto.
 Yes! its that easy

 # Where can I go if I have questions?
 - 'KNOWLEDGE IS POWER!!!' link is the first link on this page, It redirects you to the reddit crypto forum.
-Many questions you may have are answered here
+   Many questions you may have are usually answered in the Reddit Forum

 # What if I can't find my answer on Reddit?
 Feel free to [contact support](https://crypto-club.github.io/contact-us/)